SansGuidon/bookmarks/README.md

 * [dhilipsiva/awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 * [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - Curated list of falsehoods programmers believe in
 * [braydie/HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer
+* [Jon Cairns](https://medium.com/techspiration-ideas-making-it-happen/communication-how-to-be-a-better-software-developer-869c50767701) - Communication: how to be a better software developer

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices